Local Offer. To access the Stoke on Trent Local Offer, please use this hyperlink.

-At Goldenhill Primary Academy we strive to support all children and enable them to reach their full potential.
+At Goldenhill Primary Academy we strive to support all children to enable them to reach their full potential.
 In order to do this, many steps are taken to support them through their learning journey.
-Quality teaching is vital; however, for some children there are occasions when further additional support may be needed to help them achieve their targets.
+Quality First teaching is vital; however, for some children there are occasions when further additional support may be needed to help them achieve their targets.

 Children and Families Act 2014